Climate Change Science

 2013 Stanford research.

 The rate of climate change is 10 X faster than past 65 million years.
-On today's emissions scenario it is 50-100 faster.
+On today's high emissions scenario it will be 50-100 faster by 2100

 IPCC AR5 Heat added to the planet from GHG emissions